Abo-Soile/SOILE2/docs/source/users/quickstart/projectsetup.rst

 Initialize a new Project
 ~~~~~~~~~~~~~~~~~~~~~~~~

-To create a Project you go to Project Editing -> Project -> New, which will lead you to the following view
+To create a Project you go to Project Editing -> Project -> New, which will lead you a view similar to the experiment view.
 The overall setup is the same as for experiments, and you can do pretty much the same things in a project that you can do in an experiment.
 The main difference is that Experiments are conceptually more about grouping tasks together, while projects are the blueprints for studies.
 We will now create our first project AND look at a few features that we have passed by in the experiment setup.